barbsjean/Steam_data_analysis/Starter README.txt

 * publishers and developers that had the most games with the most positive reviews... same with the negative reviews
 	* the differences in between pos and neg, who had the biggest gap in between... who had about the same...
-* most owners fall into the 0 ..
-20,000 range, why? compare that to game play
+* most games fall into the 0 ..
+20,000 owner range, why? compare that to game play
 * free-to-play games... are there any trends with free games and owners? avg playtime?

+I wanted to look at the publishers and developers to see if there was any trends with these and the pricing of games.